-Note 13 - Convertible Promissory Notes - Related Party
+Note 12 - Convertible Promissory Notes - Related Party

-The Company issued two secured convertible promissory notes on August 8, 2022 ("Promissory Note I") and December 23, 2022 ("Promissory Note II") in the amounts of \$1,250,000 and \$2,350,000, respectively, (collectively, the "Promissory Notes") to a trust of which the Company's Chairman, John Edmunds, is the trustee, pursuant to certain subscription agreements.
-The Promissory Notes were issued as part of a private placement for sale up to \$3,750,000 of secured convertible promissory notes.
+In 2022, the Company issued two secured convertible promissory notes on August 8, 2022 ("Promissory Note I") and December 23, 2022 ("Promissory Note II") in the amounts of \$1,250,000 and \$2,350,000, respectively, to The Edmunds Family Trust, of which the Company's Chairman, John Edmunds is the trustee, pursuant to certain subscription agreements.
+The Promissory Note I and Promissory Note II were issued as part of a private placement for sale up to \$3,750,000 of secured convertible promissory notes.

-On December 23, 2022, the Company entered into a modification agreement on Promissory Note I which extended its maturity date toJune 30, 2025, consistent with the maturity date of Promissory Note II.
+On December 23, 2022, the Company entered into a modification agreement on Promissory Note I which extended its maturity date to June 30, 2025, consistent with the maturity date of Promissory Note II.
 There were no other significant modifications to the terms of Promissory Note I.